THINKING IN VOLUMES

 No more triangles?

 An advantage of tetrahedra over triangulated surfaces is that they are much less error prone.
 Triangles are 2D elements that have no volume by themselves.
 When a single triangle is missing in a model there is a hole and this can produce incorrect volume estimates.
 Tetrahedra are 3D elements and do have a volume.
 To get a volume estimate the volume of all tetrahedra are easily summed together.
-A ‘missing’ tetrahedron, if that exists, would still result in a valid volume.
+A ‘missing’ tetrahedron, if it would exist, would still result in a valid volume.

-Also, to go from a triangulated solid to a block model, a costly blocking procedure is needed to do it correctly, or if the model is needed for flow simulation or geophysics a costly meshing step would be needed.
+Secondly, to go from a triangulated solid to a block model, a costly blocking procedure is needed to do it correctly, or if the model is needed for flow simulation or geophysics a costly tetrahedral meshing step would be needed that converts the triangles and especially the internal volume into tetrahedra.

 Since this is already included in all our models you get all the benefits: accurate volumes, efficient tetrahedral meshes suitable for further use in simulators.